Developing your speed (part 1) - the warm-up

 Instead, have your athletes perform dynamic exercises that are similar to the types of movements they will be going through during practice and competitions.
 Keep athletes moving and gradually increase the intensity of their activity.
 That way you can get the blood flowing into the muscles through a natural progression.
 Remember, a good warm-up should take at least 20 to 25 minutes to complete.
 This will reduce the likelihood of injury by ensuring that they do not try to go too fast too soon.
-In addition, athletes will get the most out of their muscles because they followed a thought-out progression of movements that went from low-intensity jogging and skipping to high-intensity speed development drills and exercises.
-By the time they are done warming up, they will be lightly sweating, fired up and ready compete!
+Also, athletes will get the most out of their muscles because they followed a thought-out progression of movements that went from low-intensity jogging and skipping to high-intensity speed development drills and exercises.
+By the time they are done warming up, they will be lightly sweating, fired up and ready to compete!

 Another issue to note when doing any type of drills is to make sure that your athletes are performing the exercises correctly.
 You compete as you practice.
 If athletes are not performing the drills correctly they are going to increase the likelihood of injury by adding unnecessary stress to joints, muscles, ligaments and tendons.
 Drills are designed to be done a certain way for a specific reason.
 If your athletes are not technically sound during the warm-up they will not be technically sound in games and competitions when it counts.
 The warm-up is not a time for goofing off.
 It is the foundation of the day's activities and sets the tempo for all that is to follow it.
 So now that you know what types of activities must be done and how to approach them, let us take a look at an actual dynamic warm-up that top athletes and coaches use to get ready each day.

 Before trying this out with your athletes, be sure to have them jog and/or skip for about 5 minutes.